stowball/hucssley/README.md

 ## What's in the box?

 Currently, Hucssley provides utility classes for over 110 CSS properties, of which multiple, sensible default values are generated.
-Each utility is also created for various "modules", whether that's at certain breakpoints, UI states, user interactions, for print or more.
+Each utility is also created for various “modules”, whether that's at certain breakpoints, UI states, user interactions, for print or more.

 Each utility is completely customisable; they can be partially renamed, have values changed, have their modules altered or be omitted entirely.

 By default, Hucssley does not output classes for things that don't map explicitly to specific property types (such as `box-shadow`, background gradients and `transform`), but it does provide placeholder variables for these to make tailored, [custom classes simple to create](#creating-custom-classes).

-Hucssley also provides utility classes for truncating text and making elements "visually hidden" for accessibility purposes.
+Hucssley also provides utility classes for truncating text and making elements “visually hidden” for accessibility purposes.

 For a complete list of the class names provided, read [Hucssley classes](/hucssley-classes.md).